 Keeping Your Will in a Safe Place at Home

 People often choose to store their will at home.
-You don’t have to pull out all the security stops to keep your will safe, but you also shouldn’t tuck it away in a typical file cabinet.
+You don’t have to pull out all the security stops to keep your will safe.
+But you also shouldn’t tuck it away in a typical file cabinet.

 If you’re thinking about storing your will at your residence, consider these pros and cons:

-- Prone to accidents – Ensure that you keep your will in a protected place, such as inside a weather and fire-resistant safe.
+- Prone to accidents – Ensure you keep your will in a protected place, such as inside a weather and fire-resistant safe.
 If you store it in an ordinary file or binder, you may mistake it for another document and accidentally destroy it.